 In summary the ontological argument Plantinga presents is not representative of logical-necessity rather it is based on deontologic necessity.
 Basically put, Plantinga reasons that a God would not be logically-necessary but obligatory — being that you are logically obligated to accept by his initial definition of a maximally great and necessary being; but of course this is only true analytically.
-Remember that analytical statements are only true by its definition.
-Because any statement about existence will always be synthetic, as it will necessarily refer to something outside of its own-subject.
+Keep in mind that analytical statements are only principally true.
+Any statement about existence will always be synthetic, as it will necessarily refer to something outside of its subject.
 According to the Oppy taxonomy, Plantinga’s ontological argument is definitional but fails to validate his assertions of ontological-necessity.
 (1) simply begs the question by asserting existence as a real/true predict.
-The accessibility relation of all possible worlds is unsubstantiated as there are possible worlds that are inaccessible.
+The accessibility relation of all possible worlds is unsubstantiated as there are other possible worlds that are inaccessible.
 I would describe this syllogism as a specious attempt by Dr. Plantinga to keep God and the ontological argument relevant; but it still falls short of logical.

 Garson, James, “Modal Logic”, The Stanford Encyclopedia of Philosophy (2018 Edition), Edward N. Zalta (ed.), Retrieved from plato.stanford.edu/archives/fall2018/entries/logic-modal

 Plantinga, Alvin 1976.
 Necessary Essential Existence, Canadian Journal of Philosophy 6/1: 105–11.

 Himma, K. (n.d.).
 Anselm: Ontological Argument for God’s Existence Retrieved from http://www.iep.utm.edu/ont-arg/

 Oppy, G. (1996).
 Ontological Arguments and Belief in God Cambridge University Press.